Section A: Introduction

 Sensitive information includes such things as your racial or ethnic origin, political opinions or membership of political associations, religious or philosophical beliefs, membership of a professional or trade association or trade union, sexual orientation or criminal record, that is also personal information.
 Your health, genetic and biometric information and biometric templates are also sensitive information.

-We will act to protect your personal and sensitive information in accordance with the Australian Privacy Principles and the Privacy Act 1988.
+We will act to protect your personal and sensitive information in accordance with the Australian Privacy Principles,the Privacy Act 1988 and the GDPR (where applicable).

 By voluntarily supplying us with your personal information, you are agreeing to be bound by this Policy.